 How to Log In to LinkedIn

-Once you have created a profile, you'll be able to log in to your LinkedIn account to update your profile, connect with networking contacts, send messages to those contacts, job search, find information on hiring companies, and join career- and business-related groups.
-Here is how to log in:
+Once you have created a profile, you'll be able to sign in to your LinkedIn account to update your profile, connect with networking contacts, send messages to those contacts, job search, find information on hiring companies, and join career and business-related groups.
+Here's how to log in:

 - Visit LinkedIn